-Richmond, Va. - Bucking the recent spate of sales and earnings alarms from publicly held CE chains, Circuit City reported today that its total sales and same store revenue rose 10 percent for the second quarter ended Aug.
+Bucking the recent spate of sales and earnings alarms from publicly held CE chains, Circuit City reported today that its total sales and same-store revenue both rose 10 percent for the second quarter ended Aug.
 31.

 Consequently, second quarter earnings, which will be announced Sept.
 18, are expected to range from breakeven to a slight profit, McCollough said.

 Besides commodity items, Circuit City also enjoyed second quarter sales gains in DTVs and computer products.
 Indeed, fueled in part by what McCollough described as “healthy back-to-school traffic,” the retailer reported increased sales of notebook computers, printers, monitors, PDAs and computer accessories.

 Elsewhere, the company reported that it had upgraded the video departments in more than 225 of some 300 stores targeted for remodeling, and that it has completed full-store lighting upgrades in nearly all of the 300 units.

 In addition, the company said it expects to complete the previously announced separation of its CarMax used car unit from its CE retailing business by Oct.
 1, 2002.